backdrop-contrib/ldap/README.md

      - Press the "Apply (all displays)" button.
   6. Set sort criteria:
      - Sort criteria > Add
-     - Select: "LDAP Query: DN"
+     - Select: "LDAP Query: CN"
      - Press the "Add and configure sort criteria" button.
      - Press the "Apply (all displays)" button.
   7. You can set a menu entry: